jaswanth3233/Villanova_IoT_2022/ANJAY.md

--> now run this command we will be sseing our PI
+-> Run the below command to see our PI

              ./output/bin/demo --endpoint-name $(hostname) --server-uri coap://leshan.eclipseprojects.io:5683